-- 1. Before installing the driver make sure you have a working internet connection. - 2.
-Insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive. - 3.
-Click Install Drivers (button). - 4.
-Click 12.Install Creative Driver > Yes. - 5.
-Click OK and the system will automatically restart to complete the driver installation process. - 6.
-Sound Blaster Cinema 6+ app will download but you will need to have a working internet connection. - 7.
-Click the Start menu in Windows to access the Microsoft Store app tile under Explore. - 8.
-Click the Sign in icon \mathcal{R}{+} and select Downloads and updates. - 9.
-Click Check for Updates. - 10.
+- 1. Insert the Device Drivers & Utilities + User's Manual disc an attached DVD drive. - 2.
+Click Install Drivers (button). - 3.
+Click 13.Install Creative Driver > Yes. - 4.
+Select the installation language and click OK. - 5.
+Click to accept the terms of the license agreement and then click Next. - 6.
+Click Next > Install. - 7.
+Click Finish. - 8.
+Click OK and the system will automatically restart to complete the driver installation process. - 9.
+Sound Blaster Atlas App will download but you will need to have a working internet connection. - 10.
+Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - 11.
+Click the Sign in icon \mathbb{A} and select Downloads and updates. - 12.
+Click Check for Updates. - 13.
 A list of apps being downloaded will pop-up.

-- 11. To prioritize the Sound Blaster Cinema 6+ driver you can click Pause all to pause the download queue. - 12.
-Click on Sound Blaster Cinema 6 and click on the resume icon 🕐 to download the driver. - 13.
-When just installed the Sound Blaster Cinema 6+ will appear in the Win-dows Start menu.
+- 14. To prioritize the Sound Blaster Atlas driver you can click Pause all to pause the download queue. - 15.
+Click on Sound Blaster Atlas and click on the resume icon 🖰 to download the driver. - 16.
+When just installed the Sound Blaster Atlas will appear in the Windows Start menu (click All apps and scroll down to Sound Blaster Atlas).